-We’ve said it before, and we’ll say it again.
-When it comes to your email lists, build, don’t buy.
-Aside from putting you at risk of not maintaining GDPR compliance, a purchased email list is also a cheap trick that rarely works out.
-Remember, you want an audience tha wants to hear from you.
-No matter how many email addresses you buy, if your recipients haven’t voluntarily hit opt in and stated that they want to subscribe, then they are very likely not going to convert in any meaningful way.
+A purchased email list is a cheap trick that rarely works out.
+Remember, you want an audience that wants to hear from you.
+No matter how many email addresses you buy, if your recipients haven’t voluntarily opted in and stated that they want to subscribe, then you are going to run into deliverability issues and those that get through are very likely not going to convert in any meaningful way.
 As a further word of warning, many purchased email lists feature spam traps — i.e., dud email addresses that can get your IP flagged as spam.
 That’s not good for your long-term email marketing campaigns, making this one shortcut that isn’t going to get you where you want to go.

 2. Create Landing Pages

 Let’s circle back specifically to one of those means of getting people to subscribe: forms.
-These forms live on landing pages and serve as the gatekeepers for certain pieces of valuable content, such as ebooks, how-to guides, and reports.
-Use digital outreach to promote the content, and then guide those who click to the landing page, where they’ll be able to provide their name and address on a form in exchange for the asset.
+These forms live on landing pages and serve as the gatekeepers for certain pieces of valuable content, such as ebooks, how-to guides, case studies, whitepapers, and reports.
+Use digital outreach to promote the content through Google ads or LinkedIn in-content marketing, and then guide those in your target audience who click to the landing page, where they’ll be able to provide their name and address on a form in exchange for the asset.

 There are two ways to loop this form into your contact list growth efforts.
 You can include a checkbox where those who are filling out the form can choose to sign up for your email list, or you can include a line that indicates that they agree to sign up for your email marketing by filling out the information.
 In either case, be sure to include a note that they’ll be able to opt-out at any time, and make the text clear and obvious on the form, so they don’t feel like they were swindled into getting your emails.